steveroe317/halloween-2025/README.md

 # Running the App

-The app runs inside a python virual environment.
+The app runs inside a python virtual environment.

 To run the app, follow these steps: